PyconUK/2016.pyconuk.org/pages/teachers.md

  * "Adopt a Developer" because PyconUK professional development is not just for one day.
 Building long-term relationships between teachers and developers to support your journey with Python is for life!
  * a TeachMeet.
 Your chance to share what you've been doing in your classroom with others.
  * All aboard the big classroom bus to have some hacking time on a Raspberry Pi with some Python projects.
+ * Join a community of educators and developers interested in Python in Education through the [Python Software Foundation's working group](https://wiki.python.org/psf/PythonEduWG)

 ### Talks: